 So I was quite shocked when a colleague of mine walked into the office on a Monday morning wearing a Tuxedo.
 Perhaps, he had just come across Dean Martin’s quote and felt – “I don’t feel like a star anymore when I wear suits, let me switch to a Tuxedo for a change”.

 Dean Martin was certainly one of the Most Stylish Men of the 1950s, but he would never endorse wearing a Tuxedo to the work place or for any formal event before 6 pm.
 Every stylish gentleman knows it’s too formal to be worn earlier in the day.

-Out of shock, I asked him “Wow!
-Where did you get this from?”
+Out of shock, I asked him “Common!
+Bro… why are you wearing this today?”

 His response – “You mean this Tux?
-I wore it as part of the groomsmen at a wedding last weekend… don’t I look great in it?”
+I wore it at a wedding last weekend, as I was the best man so I decided to repeat it today … don’t I look great in it?”

 …and so I responded…“Of ‘cos you look great in it, but you shouldn’t have worn it to the office”